kuviman/linksider/website/content/bevy-jam/_index.md

 I have [participated in a bunch of game jams using Rust](https://kuviman.itch.io).

-Usually I am using [my own engine](https://github.com/kuviman/geng).
+Usually I am using [my own engine](https://github.com/geng-engine/geng).
 But I wanted to give [bevy](https://bevyengine.org/) a shot for a while since I was interested in trying out the ECS approach.
 I was working on my game and was not very happy about the code quality so I was looking into how to organize my code better.

+I have even been telling people to use bevy instead of my engine in previous posts, despite never actually trying it.

 So participating in the [Bevy Jam 3](https://itch.io/jam/bevy-jam-3) was a great opportunity for me.